Tasty Recipes for the Home Cook

 Molded Shrimp Salad

 Happy New Year!!
 I hope you had a great start to 2018!
-Did you do anything fun and exciting New Year’s Eve?
+Did you do anything fun and exciting on New Year’s Eve?

-My husband and I quietly celebrated the occasion by watching a couple movies.
+My husband and I quietly celebrated the occasion by watching a couple of movies.
 And since the temperature hovered around zero degrees Fahrenheit, I was all too happy to usher in the new year in the warmth of my own home.

 Molded Shrimp Salad